chrisnorman7/worldsmith/README.md

 # worldsmith

-This package lets you build RPG's by creating objects.
+This package lets you build RPG's by creating objects in pure Dart.

 ## Features